Skip to main content

 migration Role with developer and AWS migration services permissions Used by engineers to migrate applications, will be removed before application goes into production

-instance-management Role for use by instance management with permissions for EC2 and RDS instances Used by database or EC2 administrators to migrate services and perform tasks.
+instance-management Role for use by instance management with permissions for EC2 and RDS instances and all secrets Used by database or EC2 administrators to migrate services and perform tasks.

 security-audit Role with AWS managed SecurityAudit policy Used by members of security and audit teams.